evandenkooy/BirDex/README.md

-# Project Title
+# BirdDex

-Simple overview of use/purpose.
+A Birding App with the convenience of modern social media applications and the style of the GameBoy Pokemon games.

 ## Description

-An in-depth paragraph about your project and overview of use.
+BirdDex's primary function is to act as a "PokeDex" for birds.......

 ## Getting Started